 The experiences, hardships, joys, and aspirations of a woman of the past come alive as you are invited into her world.
 Explore how the lives of women are shaped by the time in which they live, and how they in turn shape the times.Learn More

 There were women working in almost every occupation in the 18th century!
 Come meet some of our historic trades interpreters to hear about discovering women in unexpected jobs in the eighteenth century and their own paths to becoming tradeswomen themselves.Learn More

 Two women, one black and one Irish, share the heart-wrenching story of relations between Irish Americans and African Americans through the abolitionist movement.

 In each war, women are asked to take the men's place as they go off to War.
 Four women - one who wrote a newspaper during the Revolution; a nurse from the Civil War, a telephone operator from WWI, and a woman from the shipyards during WWII share their stories.
 How did these women feel when thanked for their service and then asked to return to home and hearth?

-Meet three black women who didn't accept society's limits: Lydia rose from enslavement to become an entrepreneur.
+Meet three black women who didn't accept society's limits: Lydia rose from slavery to become an entrepreneur.
 Katie Marie was educated, and overcame a lack of resources to teach others.
 Clara Byrd Baker fought for equal rights in the 20th century.
 The work of these Williamsburg women spanned three centuries, opening doors and providing new opportunities for the next generations.